 Whichever way we wish to obtain the PersistenceManagerFactory we have defined a series of properties to give the behaviour of the PersistenceManagerFactory.
-The first property specifies to use the DataNucleus implementation, and the following 4 properties define the datastore that it should connect to.
+The first property specifies to use the DataNucleus implementation, and the following 3 properties (javax.jdo.option.Connection???) define the datastore that it should connect to.
 There are many properties available.
 Some of these are standard JDO properties, and some are DataNucleus extensions.